-China Eastern flies only one type of aircraft to the US: The Boeing 777-300ER, which is pretty much the standard when it comes to long-haul flying these days.
-(It also uses A330s on Honolulu and Vancouver flights.)
+On most US-China routes, China Eastern flies the Boeing 777-300ER, which is pretty much the standard when it comes to long-haul flying these days.
+(It also uses A330s on Honolulu, Vancouver flights as well as on SFO-Qingdao.)
 Its average fleet age is very young– less than seven years old.
 Its B777-300ERs are all less than two years old.

 China Eastern is a member of the SkyTeam alliance and has a code share partnership with Delta Air Lines.
 This means you can buy a Delta ticket (and earn Delta SkyMiles) to Shanghai from from New York, Chicago, Los Angeles or San Francisco, but you’ll fly on a China Eastern jet.
 (To make things even more confusing, China Southern is also a member of SkyTeam.)

 To help distinguish the two airlines, keep this in mind: China Eastern is based in Shanghai– on the eastern side of China.
 China Southern is based, as you might have guessed, in the southern part of the country in Guangzhou, near Hong Kong.